skops-dev/skops/docs/persistence.rst

 One caveat to the backwards compatibility promise is that the skops files have to be created based on a release version of skops.
-If you create skops files using a skops version installed from the main branch, it is possible to end up in an inconsistent state.
-Therefore, don't use the main branch of skops for creating skops files intended to be loaded with future skops versions.
+If you create skops files using a skops version installed from, say, the ``main`` git branch, it is possible to end up in an inconsistent state.
+Therefore, don't use any non-release version of skops for creating skops files intended to be loaded with future skops versions.

 Compatibility across sklearn versions
 #####################################